 I remember I was at a beach in Florida once, wearing black skinny jeans, a black shirt, a black blazer, and Chucks.
 I got some very odd looks.

 stick to simpler pieces like rompers and light weight dresses.. though you don’t like patterns and color if you want to wear black in the summer, color and prints are a get way to tone down the black in the heat. also its super simple to take a day look into night, just by adding statement pieces in accessories and putting on great shoes will make any day outfit a great going out look.posted about 5 years ago

-don’t know if you read fifty shades of grey, but christian once told ana " you should be in satins and silks". i also love wearing black, like you said it’s classy, but i now only wear black in satins and silks.posted almost 2 years ago
+don’t know if you read fifty shades of grey, but christian once told ana " you should be in satins and silks". i also love wearing black, like you said it’s classy, but i now only wear black in satins and silks.posted over 2 years ago

 Well you definitely don’t want the blazer!
 And jeans will probably be quite hot too.
 Like others said, you might want to switch up the fabrics.
 I live in Texas, so I know exactly what you’re going through.
 I stick with silk and linen if I’m wearing pants in the summer, but mostly I wear dresses and skirts.posted over 2 years ago